Norma Kamali: Early life and education

-Norma Arraez was born on June 27, 1945 to Estrella C. Galib Arraez Granofsky and Salvador Mariategui William Arraez, a middle class family residing in Manhattan's Upper East Side in New York City.
-She aspired to be a painter.
+Norma Arraez was born on June 27, 1945, to Estrella C. Galib Arraez Granofsky and Salvador Mariategui William Arraez, a middle class family residing in Manhattan's Upper East Side in New York City.
+She is of Lebanese and Basque descent.
+Aspiring to become a painter.
 Kamali attended the Fashion Institute of Technology and earned a degree in illustration.
-Upon graduating, Kamali worked as a freelance fashion illustrator for a year.
-She also worked for Northwest Orient Airlines from 1966 to 1967.
+She worked for Northwest Orient Airlines from 1966 to 1967.
+In an interview, she says that her mother Estrella planted a seed when telling her to become independent and pushed her to make her own cloth early on.